 The first screen you see when you login gives you an overview of your application at any stage.
 You can also get to this screen by clicking Process in the menu across the top of any screen.
 This gives you the current status of your application, including a list of which sections are classed as complete.
 A tick means that you have answered all the mandatory questions in that section.
 It does not mean that the answers have been checked for you.

-Your payment is automatically matched with your application OVERNIGHT, so please check again tomorrow.
-If the payment cannot be matched automatically eg if you have used different contact details to those on your application, it will need to be matched manually which can take 2-3 weeks to complete.
-Please see the Submit Your Application page for more details about processing fees.
+Your payment is usually matched with your application within 7 days, so please check again in a week's time.
+If the payment cannot easily be matched eg if you have used different contact details to those on your application, the matching process may take longer to complete.
+Please see the Submit Your Application section for more details about processing fees.